Tuesday, June 19, 2018

 What Happens To The Souls Of Infants Who Die?

 Jesus Christ stated that the kingdom of God is not only for little ones, but also for those who become like children in their faith (Mark 10:13-15; Luke 18:15-17).
 If babies were to be sentenced to hell upon death, then why did He welcome them?
 The gospels record Christ having compassion on children as He called them to His side and sat them at His feet in the crowds (Matthew 18:3; 19:14-15).
 If they were to be sentenced to hell by God for original sin, then why did Jesus commend their simplicity?
-John the Baptist is said to have been indwelt with the Spirit of God even in the womb (Luke 1:15), and receiving the Spirit is always viewed as evidence of regeneration (Luke 1:41, 67; Acts 9:17).
+Furthermore, John the Baptist is said to have been indwelt with the Spirit of God even in the womb (Luke 1:15), and receiving Him is always viewed as evidence of regeneration (Luke 1:41, 67; Acts 9:17).

 Monday, June 18, 2018